thoughtbot/ruby-science/release/ruby-science.md

 ```

 If any of the invitations fail to save, the transaction will roll back.
 Nothing
-will be committed, and no messages will be delivered.
+will be committed and no messages will be delivered.

 ### Next Steps

-* Find other instances where the model is saved to make sure that the extracted
+* Find other instances where the model is saved, to make sure that the extracted
   method doesn't need to be called.

 # Use Convention Over Configuration

-Ruby's metaprogramming allows us to avoid boilerplate code and duplication by
+Ruby's meta-programming allows us to avoid boilerplate code and duplication by
-relying on conventions for class names, file names, and directory structure.
+relying on conventions for class names, file names and directory structure.
 Although depending on class names can be constricting in some situations,
 careful use of conventions will make your applications less tedious and more
 bug-proof.

 ### Uses

-* Eliminate [Case Statements](#case-statement) by finding classes by name.
+* Eliminates [case statements](#case-statement) by finding classes by name.
-* Eliminate [Shotgun Surgery](#shotgun-surgery) by removing the need to register
+* Eliminates [shotgun surgery](#shotgun-surgery) by removing the need to register
   or configure new strategies and services.
-* Remove [Duplicated Code](#duplicated-code) by removing manual associations
+* Eliminates [duplicated code](#duplicated-code) by removing manual associations
   from identifiers to class names.
 * Prevents future duplication, making it easier to [avoid duplication](#dry).